 Regarding the way teams are created, the basic formats are:

-- A panaché tournament is sometimes called an “individual melée”.
-(Note the accent on the final “é”.
-The French word panaché means “mixed”, “variegated”, “motley”; une salade panachée is a mixed salad.
-Not to be confused with panache, a plume and by extension: flair, style.)
-As with a melée, individual players are randomly assigned to two-person teams, but after each game the teams are randomly reorganized so that in each game each player plays with a different partner.
-Individual players carry their own individual scores with them.
-(See the discussion of panaché tournaments, below).
+- In a panaché tournament individual players are randomly assigned to two-person teams, and after each game the teams are randomly reorganized so that in each game each player plays with a different partner.
+(For more information, see the discussion of panaché tournaments, below).

 Some tournaments restrict the participants by gender, age, or experience.